What is a commercial invoice (and how to raise one)

 This means accurately filling out a commercial invoice, which is regarded as the most important legal document surrounding international trade.

 Why?
-Because a commercial invoice outlines the details of the transaction between exporter and buyer and is meticulously analysed by customs to control imports and ensure the right amount of tax is paid.
+Because a commercial invoice outlines the details of the transaction between seller and buyer and is meticulously analysed by customs officials to control imports and ensure the right amount of tax is paid.

-Complications from inaccurately completed commercial invoices can result in delays, cancelled shipments, or even legal ramifications.
+Complications from inaccurately completed commercial invoices can result in delays, cancelled shipments or legal ramifications.

-In this guide, we’re going to dive further into exactly what a commercial invoice is, when and how to correctly raise one and how Brexit may affect your exporting activities.
+In this guide, we’re going to dive further into exactly what a commercial invoice is, when and how to raise one correctly and how Brexit may affect your export activities.

 Table of contents